brytorres/vybewright-main/src/pages/music-inquiry.md

 ​

 I also can help with any audio mixing, producing, writing, or even just helping source out information and cool people.
-You can check out my [mixing and production catalog](https://www.vybewright.com) and then [Fill the form out](https://forms.gle/BZMRw4rnyiDohynr8).
+You can check out my [mixing and production catalog](https://www.vybewright.com) and [fill the form out](https://forms.gle/BZMRw4rnyiDohynr8) if you want to move forward.